RevolutionAnalytics/quickcheck/docs/tutorial.md

 ## Modifying or defining random data generators

 There are built in random data generators for most built-in data types.
 They follow a simple naming conventions, "r" followed by the class name.
 For instance `rinteger` generates a random integer vector.
 Another characteristic of random data generators as defined in this package is that they have defaults for every argument, that is they can be called without arguments.
 Finally, the return value of different calls are statistically independent.
-For example
+For example""

 ```r